-> - People who works in a company where they interact with a lot of people like contact centers
+- People who work in a company where they interact with a lot of people like contact centers

-- People who are living with a family member who tested positive with Hepatitis B infection
+- People who are living with a family member who tested positive for Hepatitis B infection

 - People who had Hepatitis B infection and was already cleared